wamuseum/whistle-punk/README.md

 # Whistle Punk

 This is a generic launcher for HTML based interactive screens or kiosks.
+It is based off the example code provided by OakLabs https://github.com/OakLabsInc/app-multi-display

 We use electron via oak (https://www.npmjs.com/package/oak) for our HTML based Gallery screens, so we thought it would be appropriate to go with a tree/forrest/lumberjack theme, hence Whistle Punk: